rebekahheacock/dwa15-p2/README.md

 	- Spaces or camelCase or hyphens.
 	- Max length.
 	- All upper case, or all lower case, or make the first letter of each word upper case.
+	- choose a word separator (including no separator and random separator)
+	- specify min &/or max word length
 	- Etc...
 - Error checking: For example, what happens if a user enters a string instead of an integer for # of words?
 - Scrape an online word list to build a really long word list.